Switching to battery

 Some UPSs provide both options for enabling the bypass.

-Adjusting the battery charging current
+Min. charging current

-Adjusting the charging current provides optimal conditions for replenishing energy reserves in the UPS battery cells.
+Charging current regulation provides optimal conditions for replenishing energy reserves in the UPS battery cells.
 In uninterruptible power supply models with a similar function, a charge controller is installed with the ability to change the output current depending on the battery used.
 And in some UPS systems, automation can not only initially select the optimal current strength, but also regulate it during the charging process depending on the condition of the battery, providing the most gentle charging mode.
 This increases the efficiency of the charging process, helps extend the battery life and avoid damage.

 LiFePO4 charging support

-The ability to charge lithium iron phosphate batteries based on the LiFePO4 technology of the same name.
+to charge lithium iron phosphate batteries based on the LiFePO4 technology of the same name.
 Let us recall that the corresponding batteries are characterized by a large number of charge/discharge operating cycles, chemical and thermal stability, low temperature tolerance, short charging time (including high currents) and safety in operation.
 And in general, such batteries cope with high peak loads without problems and maintain operating voltage almost until discharge.

 Protection